lanl-ansi/Alpine.jl/docs/src/choosingsolver.md

 !!! tip
     Performance of Alpine is significantly faster and robust while using [Gurobi](https://www.gurobi.com) as the underlying convex mixed-integer programming (MIP) solver.
 Note that Gurobi's individual-usage license is available [free](https://www.gurobi.com/academia/academic-program-and-licenses/) for academic purposes.

-To solve any nonlinear program with only continuous variables to global optimality, here is an example to utilize different sub-solvers with default options set for Alpine:
+To solve any continuous nonlinear program to global optimality, here is an example to utilize different sub-solvers with default options set for Alpine:

 ```julia
 using Alpine